mmseng/code-compendium/README.md

 ### Me and my code
 I've been an IT pro for higher education since 2007 and a gamer since 1990.
 This is an index of some projects I've done, mostly PowerShell-based, which I felt are worth sharing.

 The majority of my scripting work is done for the purposes of system administration and endpoint management for Engineering IT Shared Services, in the Grainger College of Engineering at the University of Illinois.
-It focuses on AD, MECM, data gathering and reporting, bulk manipulation, automation of repetitive processes, standardization auditing, and process improvement, with a few custom webtools and integrations thrown in.
+It focuses on Windows, AD, MECM, interfacing with APIs, data gathering and reporting, bulk manipulation, automation of repetitive processes, standardization auditing, and process improvement, with a few custom webtools and integrations thrown in.
 My GitHub.com username is mmseng, but most of my work is hosted under Engineering IT's university-licensed GitHub.com organization, and attributed to my NetID (mseng3).

 I also occasionally dabble in various tools and modding for games I play.
 This page is dedicated for listing the projects related to my professional career.
 For a compendium of personal/gaming projects, see [code-compendium-personal](https://github.com/mmseng/code-compendium-personal).